DanielRamosAcosta/async-promised/README.md

 ## Limitations

-* A promise can't be resolved with multiple values
+* A promise can't be resolved with multiple values.
 * A promise can't be rejected with an Error and in the catch scope access the current results.
+* A promise can only resolve one time.